SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 ## Getting started
 ---
 The NCP Host side application requires Python 3.
 Run `pip install -r requirements.txt` to install all other requirements for the application.
 Make sure to run this command before running `make`.
+See [Pre-steps before building](#pre-steps-before-building) on how to get a working build environment.

 On the target side an EFR device is needed, programmed with the *Bluetooth - NCP ESL Access Point* sample application along with an appropriate bootloader project called *Bootloader - NCP BGAPI UART DFU*.